List of characters in mythology novels by Rick Riordan: Frank Zhang

+Frank has a meek disposition.
 As he has been residing in Camp Jupiter for no more than a year, Frank is initially considered a probatio, or rookie, of the Fifth Cohort.
 During the Roman War Games, after Percy impresses everyone with his battle skills and instincts, Mars appears, informing Frank that he is his son and is to lead a quest.
-Since only centurions are allowed to lead a quest, Reyna has to promote him to centurion rank.
-Later, in The House of Hades, Jason surrenders his praetorship to Frank, who uses its authority and Diocletian's Sceptre to lead an army of Roman skeleton soldiers against the monsters in the Necromanteion.

 Frank was described as 'cuddly' and 'fuzzy' and with a chubby, babyish face in The Mark of Athena, but in The House of Hades, after summoning the blessing of Mars to defeat a hoard of enemies, he transforms.
-He is then described as being taller, more muscular, and without all of his childhood fat.
-Though now built like a professional football player, he is still as sensitive as before, and is embarrassed at his new appearance at first.
+He is then described as being taller and more muscular, though he is still as sensitive as before, and is embarrassed at his new appearance at first.

-Initially, Frank is wary of the tension between Hazel and Leo (caused by Leo's resemblance to Hazel's old boyfriend, Sammy Valdez).
-After Leo's encounter with Calypso, however, Leo becomes more relaxed around Hazel and their relationship becomes clearly platonic, much to Frank's relief.
-Frank then pursues a relationship with Hazel.

 Frank burns his stick for the final time in The Tyrant's Tomb to kill Caligula.
 Despite the stick completely burning, Frank survives, freeing him from his curse.
 Apollo believes that by taking his fate into his own hands in such a noble way, Frank has created a new fate for himself free of his curse.
-Apollo compares Frank's fate to Meleager, noting that Meleager's family had hidden his curse from him and his mother was eventually forced to use the firewood to kill him while Frank's family revealed the truth and it helped to shape who Frank became.
-It's also revealed that his romantic relationship with Hazel has enabled her to break her curse, fulfilling a prophecy that she had received that a descendant of Poseidon would wash away her curse.
+It is also revealed that his romantic relationship with Hazel has enabled her to break her curse, fulfilling a prophecy that she had received that a descendant of Poseidon would wash away her curse.